-A: If you are creating a work of fiction and have specific legal questions or issues, we’re generally happy to take a look.
+A: If you are creating a work of fiction and have specific legal questions or issues, I’m generally happy to take a look.
 I can’t promise that I can help or that I can answer every question you might have, though.

 Q: Can you review my short story, novel, or game?

-A: We don’t really review books (or comics, for that matter).
-We aren’t critics, and we leave the reviews to the experts.
-However, if there are scenes or themes in your work that are legally interesting, then we can take a look at them.
-If your work is longer than a typical comic book, please point us to the particular scenes of interest rather than sending us an entire manuscript to review for legal issues (it happens more often than you’d think!).
+A: I don’t really review books (or comics, for that matter).
+I am not a critic, and I leave writing reviews to the experts.
+However, if there are scenes or themes in your work that are legally interesting, then I can take a look at them.
+If your work is longer than a typical comic book, please point me to the particular scenes of interest rather than sending me an entire manuscript to review for legal issues (it happens more often than you’d think!).

 Q: Can I interview you for my blog, podcast, radio show, newspaper, magazine, etc?
 Are you available to speak at my comic book store, comic book convention, law conference, or other event?